 Pizza is universal and anyone who doesn’t enjoy it needs to have a good hard look at themselves.
-As many dish the meat and more in a valiant journey of veganism, the guys at Maguire’s are there to offer a victory slice.
-With many vegan options on offer and even vegan chorizo, this is one place you definitely need to visit.
-We’d also recommend Crust and Frederiks for an awesome slice.
+As many dish the meat and more in a valiant journey of veganism, there are plenty of slice shops to get your vegan fix.
+Here’s a list of some of the best pizza places in Liverpool.

 SAY HELLO TO WHITE WOLF YOGA

 Have you heard the news?
 White Wolf Yoga are about to open their own city centre studio with a vegan kitchen beside it.
+The food is by Studio Raw Liverpool who’s food is so good it looks more like art.
 No, honest, we’re being deadly serious.
 A perfect opportunity to combine the worlds of inner peace and food in one roll matt covered setting.
 Namaste.
 More info here.